Why Is Drinking Salt Water Such A BiG PROBLEM?

 However, it is still important to replace any water you have lost by drinking clean salt-free water.
 Just don’t drink the fresh water too quickly!

-Electrolyte rich alternatives like coconut water are very good.
+Electrolyte rich alternatives like coconut water is very good.
 However, do try to quickly consult a medical expert if you use this method to make sure an imbalance hasn’t already happened.

 So, you’re thirsty but don’t have anything around to drink other than saltwater, what do you do?

-• It is possible to “eat” your water with fruits and vegetables that naturally have a high water content.
-Things like watermelons an cucumbers are over 95% water.
+It is possible to “eat” your water with fruits and vegetables that naturally have a high water content.
+Things like watermelons and cucumbers are over 95% water.

-• Can you find some coconuts?
+Can you find some coconuts?
 Great!
-They not only provide you with a natural healthy form of hydration, coconut water is also a good source of electrolytes.
+They not only provide you with a natural healthy form of hydration but coconut water is also a good source of electrolytes.

 Here are some more alternative ideas to the ones above.
 I’ve put these into a separate section because although they work, they might not be as tasty as the previous suggestions.